Murder of Kacie Woody: Background

 The Woody home was in a heavily wooded rural area, and due to many outgoing landline calls being billed as long distance, Rick allowed Woody to use instant messaging on the family's computer to keep in touch with her friends.
 She registered on Yahoo!
 Messenger with either the username "modelbehavior63" or "modelbehavior36" (accounts vary).
 Kacie eventually started using chat rooms to meet new friends, and on either New Year's Eve 2001 (according to Web of Lies), or in the summer of 2002 (according to the written account, Caught in the Web), she befriended Fuller, who went by the username "jazzman_df" and gave his name as Dave Fagen.
 The photo on jazzman_df's profile was of a "surfer dude"-type attractive young man; he claimed to love surfing and the beach, and the two bonded quickly and began to chat often.
 Kacie eventually told Dave about the loss of her mother, and he told her that his "aunt", who also happened to live in Arkansas, was recently in a car accident and was now comatose, and that she was not expected to live much longer.

 Woody felt sad about Dave's aunt and told her family and friends about him and the situation.
 Her close friends Sam and Jessica also befriended Dave and added him to their Yahoo "buddy" lists.
-At the same time, Sam was fearful over Woody's naivety and warned her about becoming close to and falling in love with people that she hadn't met in person.
+At the same time, Sam was fearful over Woody's naïvety and warned her about becoming close to and falling in love with people that she hadn't met in person.
 Since Kacie's father worked long swing shifts as a police officer with the Greenbrier police department, he stated during his Web of Lies interview that he often wasn't home to monitor her Internet activity, although he was, at the time, aware that she was talking to boys online.
 He wasn't particularly worried, as long as he knew that she was at home and the boys were elsewhere.
 Around the summer of 2002, when Woody told her father Rick that Dave was turning 18, he told her to stop talking to him online, stating that Dave was too old for her; Kacie disobeyed her father and started talking with Dave over the phone, despite the long-distance charges.

 One night, likely in the autumn of 2002, Dave called Woody while her friend Jessica was spending the night at Woody's house.
 During this time, the girls heard strange sounds around the outside of the house, and a floorboard squeaked in the kitchen, as if an intruder was on the property.
 The girls rushed into Woody's bedroom and blocked the door with a dresser.
 Woody told Dave that she was afraid someone was in the house; he told her that nobody was in the house and not to worry; the noises then stopped.